 Homebuilder confidence hits another record on US buying boom

-[WASHINGTON] Homebuilder confidence in the US jumped in November, hitting another record high as buyers swarmed sales offices to take advantage of the lowest mortgage rates in history.
+HOMEBUILDER confidence in the United States jumped in November, hitting another record high as buyers swarmed sales offices to take advantage of the lowest mortgage rates in history.

+It was the third straight month of record-high readings and beat the median forecast of 85 in a Bloomberg survey of economists.

-Home construction has been a bright spot for the US economy, plagued by high unemployment and the raging coronavirus.
-Americans who can afford to buy houses are pouncing on sub-3 per cent rates for 30-year mortgages, and many are choosing new communities in the suburbs, partly because existing-home listings are growing more scarce.
+Home construction has been a bright spot for the US economy, plagued by high unemployment and the raging novel coronavirus pandemic.

-"In the short run, the shift of housing demand to lower-density markets - such as suburbs and exurbs with ongoing low resale-inventory levels - is supporting demand for homebuilding," Robert Dietz, the group's chief economist, said in a statement.
-"However, affordability remains an ongoing concern, as construction costs continue to rise and interest rates are expected to move higher as more positive news emerges on the coronavirus vaccine front."
-The spike in demand has created challenges for builders because labour remains tight, materials costs are rising and companies are running out of finished lots to build on.

-The seasonally adjusted index measures builder perceptions of single-family home sales and expectations for the next six months.
-A number above 50 indicates that more builders view conditions as good than poor.
-Sixty-nine per cent of survey responses were received before the presidential election was called for Joe Biden on Nov 7.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg